InternationalColorConsortium/DemoIccMAX/Readme.md

-When the `ICC_USE_EIGEN_SOLVER` is defined in [IccProfLibConf.h](IccProfLib/IccProfLibConf.h) then the Calc element solv operator will be implementd using the Eigen math C++ template library, http://eigen.tuxfamily.org/index.php?title=Main_Page.
-It must be referenced using the system environeent variable `EIGEN`.
+When the `ICC_USE_EIGEN_SOLVER` is defined in [IccProfLibConf.h](IccProfLib/IccProfLibConf.h) then the Calc element solv operator will be implemented using the Eigen math C++ template library, http://eigen.tuxfamily.org/index.php?title=Main_Page.
+It must be referenced using the system environment variable `EIGEN`.

 For example: